Hospital-CMS/Hospital-CMS/README.md

 ## Conclusion

 The Hospital Management System is a powerful and flexible system that delivers real benefits to hospitals and their patients.
 The system's features, including patient registration, computerized appointment and discharge information, unique IDs, search facilities, user-friendly interface, data protection, and fast data processing, make it an essential tool for managing patient records, financial records, legal records, administrative records, and healthcare performance.
-By using the Hospital Management System, hospitals
+Overall, by using the Hospital Management System, hospitals can improve their efficiency, reduce errors, and provide better patient care.